electrode-io/electrode/README.md

     }
 ```

 That's it!
 CSRF protection will be automatically enabled for endpoints added to the app.
-CSRF JWT tokens will be returned in the headers of every `GET` response and must be provided as a header in every `POST` request.
+CSRF JWT tokens will be returned in the headers and set as cookies for every `GET` response and must be provided as both a header and a cookie in every `POST` request.

 > You can read more about options and usage details on [the component's README page](https://github.com/electrode-io/electrode-csrf-jwt#usage)